ni/nimble/packages/nimble-components/src/table/specs/table-column-sort-hld.md

 ### Provide a way for clients to override the sort field

 The base table column could provide a way for a client to override the sort field for a column.
-For example, the base column class could expose an attribute that overrides the value returned by the `operandDataRecordFieldName` getter.
+For example, the base column class could expose an attribute that overrides the value returned by `operandDataRecordFieldName`.
 It isn't clear at this point in time whether or not this is required on all column types, or even any column types.
 As a result, the attribute will not be added at this time.
 In the future, when there is more insight into the requirements, the attribute can either be added to the base class or a mixin can be created to provide a consistent way to allow some column types to expose the configuration in a consistent way.

 ## Open Issues